Analemma: Description

 An analemma can be traced by plotting the position of the Sun as viewed from a fixed position on Earth at the same clock time every day for an entire year, or by plotting a graph of the Sun's declination against the equation of time.
 The resulting curve resembles a long, slender figure-eight with one lobe much larger than the other.
 This curve is commonly printed on terrestrial globes, usually in the eastern Pacific Ocean, the only large tropical region with very little land.
 It is possible, though challenging, to photograph the analemma, by leaving the camera in a fixed position for an entire year and snapping images on 24-hour intervals (or some multiple thereof); see section below.

 The long axis of the figure—the line segment joining the northernmost point on the analemma to the southernmost—is bisected by the celestial equator, to which it is approximately perpendicular, and has a "length" of twice the obliquity of the ecliptic, i.e., about 47°.
 The component along this axis of the Sun's apparent motion is a result of the familiar seasonal variation of the declination of the Sun through the year.
 The "width" of the figure is due to the equation of time, and its angular extent is the difference between the greatest positive and negative deviations of local solar time from local mean time when this time-difference is related to angle at the rate of 15° per hour, i.e., 360° in 24 h.
 This width of the analemma is approximately 7.7°, so the length of the figure is more than six times its width.
-The difference in size of the lobes of the figure-eight form arises mainly from the fact that the perihelion and aphelion occur far from equinoxes.
-They also occur a mere couple of weeks after solstices, which in turn causes slight tilt of the figure eight and its minor lateral asymmetry.
+The difference in size of the lobes of the figure-eight form arises mainly from the fact that the perihelion and aphelion occur far from the equinoxes.
+Instead, they occur a couple of weeks after the solstices, which in turn causes a slight tilt of the figure eight and its minor lateral asymmetry.

-There are three parameters that affect the size and shape of the analemma—obliquity, eccentricity, and the angle between the apse line and the line of solstices.
+There are three parameters that affect the size and shape of the analemma—obliquity, eccentricity, and the angle between the northward equinox and the periapsis.
 Viewed from an object with a perfectly circular orbit and no axial tilt, the Sun would always appear at the same point in the sky at the same time of day throughout the year and the analemma would be a dot.
 For an object with a circular orbit but significant axial tilt, the analemma would be a figure of eight with northern and southern lobes equal in size.
 For an object with an eccentric orbit but no axial tilt, the analemma would be a straight east–west line along the celestial equator.